Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

 </details>
 </div>

-Although *Hello, World* may look overwhelming at first, there are really just two variations, determined by which colour debuff (*Critical Performance* and *Critical Underflow*) get paired with *Critical Overflow* and *Critical Synchronization*.
+Although *Hello, World* may look overwhelming at first, it is just four loops.
+Each loop, only **two things are relevant**:

+1. What colour "Nisi" (*Critical Performance* and *Critical Underflow*) is paired with *Critical Overflow* and *Critical Synchronization*.
+2. What debuff you currently have in the cycle (the *Local/Remote Regression* tethers, or the *Critical Overflow/Synchronization* "Nisis").

 <table>
   <tr>